Ford/AVData/README.md

   * *pose_topic* -  Name of the pose topic to determine vehicle location (default: */pose_ground_truth*)
   * *neighbor_dist* - The radius lookup to publish map tiles (m).
 A value of 128 means the publisher will publish map tiles whose origin lies within 128m (euclidean distance) of the origin of the tile the vehicle is in.

+* **map origin** - The origin is located at Lat and Long of 42.294319, -83.223275.
+The map and poses are with respect to this origin

   Please note that the poinclouds are computation intensive in general.
 If you're running a 16gb system, the visualization could lag due to large pointclouds.
 Tune the  *publish_rate, neighbor_dist* parameters to optimize based on your application.

 ## Dataset Download